 The rule of thumb is that the lower the second number, the clearer and sharper the picture of distant things.
 So, yes, it is typically feasible to restore your vision to 20/20.

 How Often Does Your Prescription For Glasses Or Contacts Change?

-The majority of this article will focus on the pressing issue of why your eye prescription fluctuates.
+Most of this article will focus on the pressing issue of why your eye prescription fluctuates.

 However, determining whether or not your eyes are becoming worse is a lot easier.

-If you graduated from high school before 2016 and were born after Gerald Ford, the answer is almost certainly “no.”
+If you graduated high school before 2016 and were born after Gerald Ford, the answer is almost certainly “no.”

 What Factors Influence The Frequency With Which My Eye Prescriptions Change?

 Your eye prescription will likely alter when you see your eye doctor again.
 Apart from disorders that cause eye difficulties, aging is a significant factor.